-- ➤ Using a visual with every piece of content (e.g. a photo or video) featuring minimal text - > Publishing timely information as it happens, not waiting until the next day - ➤ Sharing good news stories that will encourage discussion - ➤ Where possible, include URLs in all content pieces that are external to the website (e.g. a link in a social media post that points to Town of Gawler's website) - ➤ Varying the type of content published (i.e. long form blogs, short format social media posts, live video, pre-recorded video, static images etc)
+- ➤ Using a visual with every piece of content (e.g. a photo or video) featuring minimal text - > Publishing timely information as it happens, not waiting until the next day - ➤ Sharing good news stories that will encourage discussion - ➤ Where possible, include URLs in all content pieces that are external to the website (e.g. a link in a social media post that points to Town of Gawler's website) - ➤ Where URL's are not used, content must have a call to action to encourage engagement - ➤ Varying the type of content published (i.e. long form blogs, short format social media posts, live video, pre-recorded video, static images etc)